-As we approach Earth Day, I’ve been thinking about ways to help kids develop an appreciation for the environment.
+As we approach Earth Day, I’ve been thinking about ways to help kids, and adults, develop an appreciation for the environment.
 We are lucky in the Capital Region to have many opportunities for connecting with nature, but one of my personal favorites is the wilderness program.

-Last year, I wrote about my son’s wilderness program experience in Flaming Arrows On The Wild Side on my other blog at The Journey Mom.
+In past years, I wrote about my son’s wilderness program experience at Dyken Pond.
 This was such a success, that we enrolled him for another session in the Roots of Learning Tamakoce Wilderness Program.
-The location and timing of this weekly daytime program at Dyken Pond has worked out beautifully for us, but it is not the only option.
+The location and timing of this weekly daytime program at Dyken Pond have worked out beautifully for us, but it is not the only option.
 There is a wide variety of wilderness programs, with unique offerings, that are based throughout New York.

 Wilderness Programs In New York

-Tamakoce Wilderness Programs – Various programs throughout the year, from daylong to seasonal sessions, at Dyken Pond in Rensselaer County, the Bio Reserve in Albany, and at Caretaker Farms in Williamstown, MA.
+Tamakoce Wilderness Programs – Various programs throughout the year, from daylong to seasonal sessions, at Dyken Pond in Rensselaer County, and around the Capital District for both children and adults.

-Flying Deer Nature Center – Year-round programs, including summer camp, offered at the nature center location in New Lebanon, NY.
-Some programs also offered in Housatonic, MA.
+Flying Deer Nature Center – Year-round programs, including summer camp, are offered at the nature center located in East Chatham NY, with additional programs in Columbia and Berkshire Counties.